bil/licorice/docs/html/_sources/guide/quickstart.rst.txt

 Run the model again and while it's running, adjust the oscilloscope to view the square wave output.
 Start by turning off channel 1 using the ``CH1 MENU`` button and adjust the horizontal scaling using the ``SEC/DIV`` knob until the division legnth shows as 50ms in the topbar.
 Adjust the vertical position and scale for channel 2 until you see the full signal.
 A 1V division should be sufficient.
+If you'd like to stop running the model, you can do so by typing Control-C in the terminal.

 Setting a trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^